BTS Skytrain: Station layout

 The system's stations are all elevated and designed with three distinct levels.
-At street level, passengers can access the stations via stairs, escalators, and lifts.
+At street level, passengers can access the stations via stairs, escalators, and elevators.
 This level also typically houses supporting utility equipment like generators and water tanks, often situated on traffic islands.

 The first elevated level houses the ticket booths, small kiosk-style shops, and fare gates.
-Passengers can reach the second level (or the third level in the case of Siam station) using stairs, lifts, and escalators.
+Passengers can reach the second level (or the third level in the case of Siam station) using stairs, elevators and escalators.
 This level is dedicated to the platforms and rails.
 Most stations adopt a side platform layout, with the notable exceptions of Siam Station, Ha Yaek Lat Phrao Station, and Samrong, which utilize island platforms.
 Siam Station features island platforms to enable easy cross-platform interchange between the two lines of the system.
 Saphan Taksin uses a unique single-track side platform layout due to space constraints.

 The platform design accommodates the precise positioning of train doors, with equal distances between doors in all cars.
 Markings on the platform indicate where the doors will align once the train stops.
 Although the platforms are constructed to support six-car trains, currently, only four-car trains are operational.
 For added safety and assistance, security personnel are stationed at every platform and in the ticketing halls.

 The Skytrain system in Thailand features five key stations – Sala Daeng, Asok, Ha Yaek Lat Phrao, Bang Wa, and Mo Chit – that serve as interchanges with the Metropolitan Rapid Transit (MRT) system.
 Additionally, the Saphan Taksin station is conveniently connected to the adjacent Sathon Pier, which is a stop for the Chao Phraya Express Boat services.
 Many of these stations are also connected to nearby buildings and public amenities through skybridges, providing easy and convenient access for pedestrians.

 Since 2014, platform screen doors (half size) have been installed in several stations including On Nut, Phrom Phong, Asok, Chit Lom, Siam, Thong Lor, Phaya Thai, Victory Monument, Sala Daeng, Chong Nonsi and Surasak.
 However, it's noteworthy that the installation process has not been without issues.
 For instance, the installation at Phrom Phong station in December 2013 led to a software problem, resulting in a six-hour shutdown of all BTS services.
 This shutdown caused significant traffic congestion in the city.